ringcentral/engage-digital-api-docs/docs/sdks/app-sdk/config.md

 ### Getting Access Token User Information

 When getting an OAuth access token, you’ll be able to get information for this token.
-An access token is associated to an Engage Digital agent.
-To get the agent’s ID, a REST API request (`​/1.0/users/me`​) must be made by an application.​ P​lease refer to Engage Digital REST API documentation for more information.
+An access token is associated to a RingCX Digital agent.
+To get the agent’s ID, a REST API request (`​/1.0/users/me`​) must be made by an application.​ P​lease refer to RingCX Digital REST API documentation for more information.